monkeybutter/xtrss_thredds/README.md

 # xtrss_thredds
-A tool to generate random traffic for THREDDS servers
+A tool for generating random traffic for THREDDS servers